order of protection legal documents

 Do I need a family lawyer or criminal defense lawyer if I have an Order of Protection against me?

 A lawyer who is familiar with both family and criminal law is ideal.
-Family Court and Criminal Court are two very different areas of law and an attorney who is experienced in both criminal and family law can provide the necessary guidance to protect an accused person’s rights.
+Family Court and Criminal Court are two very different areas of law.
+An attorney experienced in both criminal and family law can provide the necessary guidance to protect an accused person’s rights.

 Can I travel if I have an Order of Protection against me?

-Yes, unless the judge specifically prohibits you to travel in the Order of Protection.
+Yes, unless the judge explicitly prohibits you from traveling in the Order of Protection.
 You may also travel internationally but may be subject to certain restrictions in the country you are traveling to.
-You will be questioned by authorities about your Order of Protection upon your return to the United States.
+Authorities will question you about your Order of Protection upon your return to the United States.

-Do I need a lawyer to defend my criminal charge or violation of an Order of Protection?
+Do I need a lawyer to defend my criminal charge or an Order of Protection violation?

-If you have been charged with a crime or violating an Order of Protection in New York, then it is critical to contact a criminal defense attorney immediately.
+If you have been charged with a crime or violating an Order of Protection in New York, you must contact a criminal defense attorney immediately.
 A felony or misdemeanor charge will have serious consequences on your future, including possible barriers to employment and owning a weapon.

-The attorneys at Proto, Sachs & Brown, LLP have over 20 years of experience in the New York Family and Criminal Courts.
+Proto, Sachs & Brown, LLP attorneys have over 20 years of experience in the New York Family and Criminal Courts.
 Andrew Proto and David Sachs are former Westchester County prosecutors turned criminal defense and family law attorneys in Westchester and the surrounding counties of New York.

 Our firm has Westchester County Offices conveniently located in downtown White Plains and Peekskill.
-If you would like to learn more about your legal rights call (914) 840-5104 today to schedule your free consultation.
+To learn more about your legal rights, call (914) 840-5104 today to schedule your free consultation.